 Mixed residential and commercial develop occur successfully in an ongoing plan in Downtown Lexington in the University District next to the University of Kentucky.
 This increased the numbers of businesses, jobs, workers, and students moving into Lexington-Fayette and preserves the greenspaces elsewhere.

-The Kentucky Horse Park, THE place to get close to horses and home of the Alltech FEI World Equestrian Games 2010
+- Kentucky Horse Park: Best place to get close to horses and home of the Alltech FEI World Equestrian Games 2010

-Continuation of champion lines through Poser Farm in Lexington (Marcy Lafferty and Elliot King) and Bele Reve farm (William Shatner, former husband to Lafferty) in Versailles KY.
+- Belle Reve Farm: Continuation of champion lines through the former Poser Farm in Lexington (Marcy Lafferty and Elliot King) and horses owned by William Shatner, former husband to Lafferty, in Versailles KY.

 A large number of postsecondary educational opportunities are presented in Lexington-Fayette Urban County.

 - Adult Ed at Bluegrass Community and Technical College

 - Commonwealth Baptist College